The enduring mystery of the Terracotta Warriors and the tomb of the first emperor

 The Terracotta Army was found in three large pits, each containing thousands of terracotta figures, arranged in battle formation.

-The figures were highly detailed, with individualized facial features and hairstyles, and were equipped with weapons and armor.
+The figures are highly detailed, with individualized facial features and hairstyles, and were equipped with weapons and armor.

 The discovery of the Terracotta Army has shed light on the incredible artistic and engineering skills of the ancient Chinese.

-It is believed that over 700,000 laborers worked on the tomb complex over a period of 37 years, from 246 BC until the emperor's death in 210 BC.
+These writings state over 700,000 laborers worked on the tomb complex over a period of 37 years, from 246 BC until the emperor's death in 210 BC.
+However, modern scholars debate this figure and suggest it may be exaggerated.

 Despite the wealth of information provided by the Terracotta Army, there are still many unanswered questions about the tomb complex and the emperor's burial.